 These incidents are eye-openers too.
 A small insight into what it must be like for women to be sexually harassed.
 There’s always a line, and we all have to be so careful not to step over it.
 With all types of people, regardless of sexuality and gender and how inebriated we are at 3am on Sunday morning.

-Nancy From Now On is a really cool song.
+Nancy from now on is a really cool song.
 It’s a strange one – whimsical and funny and with a rock n roll vibe.
 I really like it for those reasons.
 God knows what it’s really about, it’s very hard to tell.
 I can’t guess this one.
 But I also don’t care.

 In day-to-day life you can joke with me about being a Nancy, and you’ll find out that I’ll joke back.
 I may even succeed in pushing your boundaries.
 Or I may retreat quite quickly from this topic.
 There is definitely a line and I will make sure you don’t cross that line – I’ll be very direct about it if you cross that line.
 I’m hopeful that the large majority of New Zealand trans-gender do actually behave in a straight forward, respectful and careful way.
 When they decide they want to behave that way, they can get away with being cheeky.
-But out-of-control pesty is a different story.
+But out-of-control pesty is a bit of a different story.